Low dimensional dynamics of a sparse balanced synaptic network of quadratic integrate-and-fire neurons: Conclusion

 An accurate agreement between the dynamics of the 2CC reduction and the complete mean-field model indicates and explains the low embedding dimensionality of attracting macroscopic regimes of the system both under constant and periodically modulated conditions.
 Calculations with the derived 2CC reduction also do not require computation of coefficients $I_{nm}$.
 This is beneficial for instrumental applications since an accurate computation of $I_{nm}$ for high $n$ and $m$ requires an elevated accuracy of the floating point operations~\cite{Goldobin-etal-2025}.

 The Ott--Antonsen reduction of the 2CC model has been found to be accurate only slightly beyond the applicability domain of the diffusion approximation.
-Moreover, it is completely unable to represent the effect on noise-induced self-excitation of collective oscillations.
-Comparing the 2CC reduction for DA~(\ref{DA23:05})--(\ref{DA23:06}) with the 2CC reduction for shot noise~(\ref{eqGPeta1})--(\ref{eqGPeta1}), one can see that the diffusion terms are different not only for the 2CC models but also for their OA reductions obtained by setting $\varkappa_2=0$.
+Moreover, it is completely unable to represent the effect on noise-induced self-excitation of collective oscillations (the Lyapunov exponent $\lambda$ in Figure~\ref{fig1}c is always negative).
+Comparing the 2CC reduction for DA~(\ref{DA23:05})--(\ref{DA23:06}) with the 2CC reduction for shot noise~(\ref{eqGPeta1})--(\ref{eqGPeta2}), one can see that the diffusion terms are different not only for the 2CC models but also for their OA reductions obtained by setting $\varkappa_2=0$.

-\paragraph{Acknowledgements} The authors are thankful to A.\ Torcini for discussions and acknowledge financial support by the Ministry of Science and Higher Education of the Russian Federation (theme no.\ 124021600038-9).
+\paragraph{Acknowledgements} The authors are thankful to A.\ Torcini for discussions.
+The work was carried out as part of a major scientific project (Agreement No.\ 075-15-2024-535 by 23 April 2024).